- Call: 0800 970 2070

 Click here to enquire about training.

-• The updated Government definition of Domestic Abuse (Domestic Abuse Act 2021)
+• The legal definition of Domestic Abuse

-• The three Protection Orders that NCDV specialises in obtaining, namely Non Molestation Orders, Occupation Orders and Prohibited Steps Orders
+• The 3 Protection Orders NCDV specialise in obtaining, namely Non Molestation OrdersOccupation Ordersand Prohibited Steps Orders

-• The application criteria – who can apply and when
+• The application criteria – who can apply and when?

 • How the three orders compare with other criminal and civil Orders

-• The benefits of Civil Protective Orders and the empowerment of victims
+• The benefits of Civil Protective Orders

 • The case building, court and service process

-• The Police ASSIST database that contains copies of the injunctions
+• The Police ASSIST database (police only)

 ASSIST is accessible by all UK Police Forces 24/7 and provides immediate secure access to copies of injunctions and certificates of service often before they are on the PNC.
 The documents can be viewed online or sent to the officer via secure email.
 This is what the police have to say about it: